For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 QUESTIONS for the speaker?: Use the “Leave a Comment or Question” section at the bottom to address them.

-Ask me about HTML Canvas, GUI toolkits, and visual design.
-Or ask me to rant about Java stuff.
+Ask me about HTML Canvas, mobile apps, and visual design.
+Or 3D printing and wearable computing.
+Or just ask me to rant about Java.

 Josh Marinacci is a blogger and co-author of “Swing Hacks” and “Building Mobile Apps with Java” for O’Reilly.
 He is currently a researcher for Nokia.